markfickett/xbee-homeautomation/README.markdown

 Examples
 --------

-Connect to the attached XBee, start plugins, and run a Python interpreter:
+Connect to the attached XBee, start plugins, and run a Python interpreter from which commands may be interactively sent to the local or remote XBees:

 	$ xh.py run
 	The xbee object is available as "xb".
 A received frame list is